Macciox/IDO-Preparation-Platform/DEPLOY-VERCEL.md

 Click "Deploy" and wait for the build to complete.

+### 4. Initialize Database

+After deployment:
+1. Visit your deployed application
+2. Click "Check Supabase Status" to verify the connection
+3. Click "Initialize Database Tables" to create the required database tables

 ## Database Setup

-For detailed instructions on setting up your database with Vercel, see [VERCEL-DB-SETUP.md](./VERCEL-DB-SETUP.md).
+For detailed instructions on setting up your database with Supabase, see [SUPABASE-SETUP.md](./SUPABASE-SETUP.md).

 ## Troubleshooting